Hiking in the Dolomites

-Italy’s extensive train system is not as extensive in the Dolomites and you will likely need a car to get around.
-Driving in the Dolomites can be a challenge so take my advice on driving in the Dolomites, especially in winter.
+While it may be easy to get to the Dolomites via Italy’s extensive train system, it may not be easy to get around once there as there are fewer trains connecting the towns and gondola stops.
+Thus, you will likely need a car or a driver to get around.
+Driving in the Dolomites can be challenging so take my advice on driving in the Dolomites, especially in winter.

-The Dolomites is also home to a special kind of trail called the Via Ferrata: it’s got ropes and ladders built in to help you scramble over tougher bits.
+The Dolomites is also home to a special kind of trail called the Via Ferrata: It’s a much tougher hike, meant for experts, where full hiking gear is required.
+There are sometimes ropes and ladders built in to help you scramble over the tougher bits.
 Read more about the famous Vie Ferrate hiking trails here.

-Many hotels in the area close in the shoulder seasons, when it’s too warm to ski and not yet warm enough to hike.
+Some hotels in the area may close at the end of winter or just before the winter season begins, when it’s too warm to ski and not yet warm enough to hike.
 The lifts open around the end of June and stay open through the end of September.
 In August, the area is full of Italians on vacation, so my advice would be to aim for July: it’s warm enough to hike in shorts and a t-shirt, but in the mountains it still isn’t too hot.
+Things begin to cool down in late August.

 Let us put together a fantastic Dolomites trip for you – contact us to find out more.